 I grew up in Cairns, a perfect geographical container of colour and heat.
 And still, all that I long for is the cold, grey concrete of Dublin.
 I returned momentarily in the winter, and I knew that I was home.
 From the Kevin Street Flats in Dublin 8, the night lights of December shone in and out of the small window by my single bed.
 The difficulty of leaving was eased only with the assistance of back-to-back episodes of Soupy Norman.

 Sunday, 27 December 2015

 I found my way back to Ireland for The Christmas.
 I first travelled to Wexford on the insistence of Laurel in 2004.
 Her mother had heard that she was living with a girl from Australia in Dublin; and was highly concerned that my own mother was half a world away.
 I consequently inherited a new family who took me in as their own.
-Every Christmas, I long for Wexford and the Flynns.
+Every Christmas, I become dangerously homesick for Wexford and my Other Other Family.